mar-ng/cis4339-fall-2019-midterm-18625/README.md

-# Exam 1, Fall 2019 Section 19390
+# Exam 1, Fall 2019 Section 18625

 ## Instructions

-1) Add an h1 tag in the header div with the text "Exam 1 by \<your full name\>" (example: "Exam 1 by Keith Lancaster")
+1) Add an h1 tag in the header div with the text "Exam 1, Section 18625, by \<your full name\>" (example: "Exam 1 by Keith Lancaster")

 2) Using the appropriate helper function (as used in the practice exam), format the salary in the title index page to show the dollar sign and 2 digits after the decimal point.